tsekityam/hkid/README.md

 validate HKID

-- `checkPrefix`: check candidate against the known [prefixes](./src/index.ts#L38-L67).
-If the prefix of candidate not in the list, consider it as validation failure. _(default: false)_
+- `checkPrefix`: check candidate against [the known prefix list](./src/index.ts#L38-L67).
+If the prefix of candidate is not in the list, consider it as validation failure. _(default: false)_

   **Note: the known prefix list may be incomplete, so false negative may be returned if `checkPrefix` is set to `true`.**